rebeccahammm/Hyper-heuristics-for-the-Location-Routing-Problem/README.md

 ## simulating_data.py-

 This file is used to simulate instances of this specific Location-routing problem.
-    Uses OSM data which can be found here: converted to a pygerc file
+    Uses OSM data which can be found here: https://download.geofabrik.de/ convert to a pygerc file using https://github.com/AndGem/OsmToRoadGraph.
+To generate instances we can use the following functions:

     instance_generation(seed,osm_file, sup_range,dep_range, oh_range,nh_range, pt_range,vt_range,instype,distype,key="")